navythenerd/streamdeck-qt-cpp-sdk/README.md

  - keyUp
  - willAppear
  - willDisappear
+ - titleParameterDidChange
  - deviceDidConnect
  - deviceDidDisconnect
+ - applicationDidLaunch
+ - applicationDidTerminate
+ - systemDidWakeUp
+ - propertyInspectorDidAppear
+ - propertyInspectorDidDisappear
+ - didReceiveSettings
+ - didReceiveGlobalSettings
+ - sendToPlugin

 Further it provides the following `Qt Slots` to send data back to the StreamDeck:
+ - setSettings
+ - getSettings
+ - setGlobalSettings
+ - getGlobalSettings
+ - openUrl
  - setTitle
  - setImage
- - showAlert
+ - showAlertForContext
- - showOk
+ - showOkForContext
  - setState
+ - sendToPropertyInspector
  - switchToProfile
- - sendToPropertyInspector
+ - logMessage

 The `StreamDeckPlugin` also provides `Qt Signals` and `Qt Slots` which are connected to the `StreamDeckProxy`.
 To act on a specific StreamDeck event just implement the corresponding slot in your plugin.
 If you want to send data back to the StreamDeck just emit the corresponding signal.